RoshanNindrai/RBCommander/README.md

 The CommandHandler
 ============

 The command handler uses the Command DTO object and performs a set of operations over or along the object.
+The CommandHandler conforms to RBHandlerProtocol

 The CommandBus
 ============